BetonQuest/BetonQuest/docs/Documentation/Features/Conversations.md

 that you want to be excluded from interception.
 In this case you can just set `interceptor: none` inside your conversation file.

 ## Advanced: Extends
 Conversations also support the concept of inheritance.
 Any option can include the key `extends` with a comma delimited list of other options of the same time.
-The first option that does not have any false conditions will have its text, pointers and events merged with the extending option.
+The first option that does not have any false conditions will have its text, pointers and actions merged with the extending option.
 The extended option may itself extend other options.
 Infinite loops are detected.

 ```YAML
 NPC_options: